ai4eic/FM4DIRC/README.md

 - **Transformer Blocks**:
   - 8 attention heads (CMHCA,MHSA,MHSA)
   - GeLU activations
-  - Pre/post normalization layers
+  - Pre normalization
   - $\ell_2$ normalization of Q/K matrices for scale invariance and stability
 - **Output Heads**: Supports dual-token prediction (space and time) or class prediction.
-- **Class-Specific Training**: Separate models are trained for generation of pions and kaons to maximize fidelity in the high-momentum regime.
+- **Class-Specific Training**: Separate models can be trained for generation of pions and kaons to maximize fidelity in the high-momentum regime.
+- **Class-Conditional Training**: Combined generative models using a Mixture of Experts with fixed (class-wise) routing.
+In the case of multiple experts per class, we balance the load uniformly over the experts.

 ## Example Tokenization